Joanna Bernabei-McNamee

-Joanna Lynn Bernabei-McNamee (born 1975) is an American college basketball coach who is currently head women's basketball coach at Boston College.
+Joanna Lynn Bernabei-McNamee (born 1975) is an American college basketball coach who was most recently head women's basketball coach at Boston College.

 Early life and education

 Born Joanna Lynn Bernabei in Weirton, West Virginia, Bernabei-McNamee graduated from Weirton Madonna High School in 1993.
 She helped Weirton Madonna win a girls' basketball state championship and also lettered in tennis and track at the school.

 After high school, she enrolled at West Liberty State College.
 A point guard, Bernabei-McNamee was a four-year all-WVIAC honoree and reached both 1,000 points and 1,000 assists plus over 500 rebounds in her collegiate career.
 In 1997, she graduated from West Liberty State with a bachelor's degree in exercise physiology.